 a.
 Legal name of the business, including any assumed name(s) such business operates under;

 b.
-The legal address, mailing address (if different) and physical address or the location(s) from which such business makes retail sales of goods and services subject this ordinance;
+The legal address, mailing address (if different) and physical address or the location(s) from which such business makes retail sales of goods and services subject this Ordinance;

 c.
 Type of business ownership or organization (i.e. sole proprietorship; corporation; limited liability company; partnership);